List of Sanctuary characters: John Druitt

 Montague John Druitt, played by Christopher Heyerdahl (Webisodes, recurring) is the primary antagonist of the opening webisodes and TV pilot.
 He is a member of "The Five" during the Victorian era and Helen's former lover.
 As a member of "The Five", he has the ability to teleport at will.
-However, in one instance, he was taken host by an energy creature, which drives him into homicidal behaviour, and becomes Jack the Ripper, murdering eight prostitutes.
+However, in one instance, he was taken hostage by an energy creature, which drives him into homicidal behaviour, and becomes Jack the Ripper, murdering eight prostitutes.
 He reappears in "Sanctuary for All", where he allows himself to be captured by his daughter, Ashley and brought to the Sanctuary to confront Helen, since he is dying.
 He sabotages the Sanctuary's defenses and uses his power to put Ashley's life in danger to force Helen to give him her blood, which he says she gave him to save his life once before.
 She acquiesces, but gives him a poisoned sample; his body becomes unstable and he teleports out.
 In "The Five", he is revealed to have been revived by fellow "Five" member, Nikola Tesla.
 When Druitt refuses to join his cause, Tesla tortures him, but that apparently either weakens or otherwise disables the energy creature, and abates his violent tendencies.
 He escapes and captures Ashley, in order for her to help him save Magnus from Tesla, who he believes is set to kill her.
 He convinces Ashley, and they rescue Magnus from Tesla and the Cabal in Rome.